 As many other YouTubers like PewDiePie were wildly successful off of Let’s Plays, Jimmy likely thought that he could attract an audience by doing the same.
 However, these were not MrBeast’s most successful content.
 He continued making videos for a few more years, until his content finally started to gain traction in 2015 and 2016.

-In 2015, he uploaded a series of videos titled ‘Worst Intros’, which highlighted the worst introductions by other YouTubers.
-These videos started to attract an audience to his channel as they were highly relevant, engaging and funny.
+In 2015, The YouTube star uploaded a series of videos titled ‘Worst Intros’, which highlighted the worst introductions by other YouTubers.
+These videos started to attract an audience to his YouTube channel as they were highly relevant, engaging and funny.
 By the middle of 2016, MrBeast’s channel had grown to 30,000 subscribers.

 Around this time, Jimmy enrolled in college but eventually dropped out after a few weeks.
 His mom also asked him to move out of their house in Greenville, as he was 18 and needed to learn living independently.